Financial planning tools and services to put you on the path to the future you want

-When planning retirement, you need to somehow prepare for many different kinds of unpredictable possibilities — inflation rates, stock market fluctuations and the prospect of a long-term care need for example.
+When planning retirement, you need to somehow prepare for many different kinds of unpredictable possibilities – inflation rates, stock market fluctuations, and the prospect of a long-term care need for example.
 Any of these could have a dramatic impact on your finances.
-However, have you considered how the possibility of climate change might impact your retirement?
+However, have you considered how climate related disasters might impact your current financial security and future well being?

-You should at least consider how to plan your life and finances for possible climate disasters.
+How can you plan your life and finances for possible climate disasters?

-Here are 9 things to consider with regards to climate change and having a wealthier, healthier future:
+Here are 11 considerations with regards to climate related disasters and how to prepare for a wealthier, healthier future:

-The National Oceanic and Atmospheric Administration estimates that natural disasters have cost the U.S. economy over $1.7 trillion since 1980, and they have become more frequent and costly.
+The National Oceanic and Atmospheric Administration estimates that natural disasters have cost the U.S. economy over $1.7 trillion from 1980 through 2019, and they have become more frequent and costly.
 In 2017 the combined cost of all natural disasters was over $300 billion.

 The U.S. Commodity Futures Trading Commission’s 2020 report “Managing Climate Risk in the U.S. Financial System” says that “a central finding of this report is that climate change could pose systemic risks to the U.S. financial system.”
 The last “systemic risk” to the financial system was the financial crisis of 2008 that destroyed the savings of millions of Americans.